mesonbuild/meson/docs/markdown/Qt5-module.md

 The method takes the following keyword arguments:
 - `qresources`, rcc source file used for scanning for QML plugins
+- `qmlfiles`, sources files used for scanning for QML plugins
 - `plugins`, list of plugins to import

 ```meson